 During August, when you’re done with all your move-in paperwork, school visits and introductions, and English camps, you will have a lot of free time.

 First, you should finish and perfect your self-introduction presentation.
 If you have a lot of schools, be prepared to give it about 40+ times in your first month or two.
+If your not sure where to start, check out slides 13-16 of THIS POWERPOINT for a sample self-into lesson.
 Next, take advantage of your free time to get used to your school(s).
 Get to know the names of all the teachers, not just your JTEs.
 Read the textbooks and learn the curriculum.
 Make your first English board.
 Study Japanese.
 Learn the layout of your school.
 Read up on teaching theory.
-Explore the materials your pred left you, if any.
+Explore the materials your predecessor left you, if any.
 Make sure any questions you have about teaching, living in Japan, your apartment, expectations at school, etc. are answered.
 If you need prescription medication, find a doctor and get that taken care of.
 Be proactive about mental health, especially if you feel lonely or experience culture shock.
 And relax!
 August and September have some of the hottest days of the year, so settle in, take it easy a little, and don’t get heat stroke.
 Good luck!

 Sample self introductions: (see Studying Japanese for pronunciation help)